 So you can see what I mean, in that it's basically the exact same structure as House of Usher except more complicated.
 Yet almost everything that's the same zigs here rather than zags, starting with Price's performance: "a fey aristocrat reduced to dysfunction and insanity" describes both Roderick Usher and Nicolas Medina, but Nicolas is allowed to be profoundly sympathetic (and in possession of at least vaguely human coloring), before the horror finally drives him into Price's more customary smirking-while-he-commits-atrocities mode.
 Roderick was more genuinely dangerous than Nicolas—he was a villain with a worldview, however warped and horrible that worldview was—and I have little doubt that he presented a more significant acting challenge than Nicolas.
 Yet I prefer Price as Nicolas anyway; he may be my very favorite Price performance of them all, in fact, perhaps because it is such archetypal Price, no matter which direction you approach him from.
 Price, of course, is esteemed for the joy he brought to his sinister roles, and for the macabre tone of his delivery—the mocking laughter that always seems to fill his voice when he played a scenery-chomping villain and even when he simply narrated a spooky tale—and Pit absolutely delivers on that in the end, in huge heaping bucketfulls of Price doing and saying things that are highly frowned-upon, but pretty fun anyway when it's him.

 But Nicolas trades on aspects of his persona and physicality that might be undervalued.
 Price had one of the single most interesting faces a camera ever photographed, and it was a face of strange handsomeness, built for an affable, theatrical cruelty, sure.
-But it was also a face built for utter psychic devastation, and the bulk of Pit entails Price wandering slumped in a dressing gown through every shot and through the endless labyrinth of Nicolas's own mind—Corman amped up the Fruedianism even more this time around, and it turns out he's very eager to point out for you the vaginal quality of the Medina castle's corridors and doors, which I find it best to ignore.
+But it was also a face built for utter psychic devastation, and the bulk of Pit entails Price wandering slumped in a dressing gown through every shot and through the endless labyrinth of Nicolas's own mind—Corman amped up the Fruedianism even more this time around, and in his commentary it turns out he's very eager to point out for you the vaginal quality of the Medina castle's corridors and doors, which I find it best to ignore.
 I prefer to focus upon the more inchoate visual ideas animating Pit, like the cutaways to crashing ocean waves or the architectural symbolism of dungeons within dungeons and crypts where secrets are buried, or even the opening and closing credits with their chaotic running dyes in kaleidoscopic Eastmancolor, which do have a certain uncontrollable and even biological aspect (moreso, anyhow, than this castle's extremely normal doors).
 Price, in any event, with the way his eyes seem to curve downward out of their sockets, essays an almost flawlessly naked grief—a little overwrought, but it's Price and it's a Poe movie, and it's only a shame that I'm not sure Price could cry on command, as he never actually drops tear—but in any given shot, it truly looks as if Nicolas is so wracked with sadness that Price's face is in danger of melting off.

 The other actors help, but in the strangest manner possible, mostly as a form of human negative space.
 I don't for a second pretend this was on purpose; it has a lot more to do, I'm sure, with AIP's policy of paying for one (1) day of rehearsal, explaining why every non-Price actor can barely scrape up enough competence to remember their lines.
 Yet it affords a fascinating, almost subjective approach to Nicolas's isolation, as Price's raw humanity is abraded further by the consolations of a bunch of robots who seemingly need to remind themselves to pretend to give a shit about his feelings, whereas Kerr won't even pretend; Kerr, instead, spends almost every single second that he's onscreen narrowing his eyes like he's legally blind and using his every curt line read to bite his brother-in-law's head off for, basically, just grieving in a way that makes him, a guest in his house, uncomfortable.
 It is, however, not as monotonous an exercise as I might make it sound: for starters, Kerr's brusqueness is so extreme that it's almost comic relief; and there are precious grace notes in Price's work, too, like the way he regains just enough of his senses to begin laughing at his own descent into madness, but his wan sense of humor is only replaced by an even keener fear.
 Of course, the pinnacle moment is his, too: Nicolas's shout of "TRUUUUE!" upon the film's first climactic reveal, and his retreat from the horror of it, whispering "true! true! true!" as he does.
 And he might well have gone mad at the sight of it!
 It's probably the scariest thing I've ever seen in any 60s horror film (not the highest bar, but still): it's a briefly-seen grue shock—Corman still gets two jump-scares out of it, in other words, his money's worth—but it truly embodies the phrase "detestable putrescence," even if that is a different Poe story.